 With the increased complexity of 5G-capable UEs and with growing demand for multi-USIM devices in the market, it becomes urgent for 3GPP to consider system enhancements that would allow for more cost-efficient implementations in such devices.
 As such, as part of Rel-17, SA2 is conducting a study on enabling multi-USIM devices.

 The stage 1 work of MUSIM finished at SA#84 with the completion of the SA1 WID on MUSIM (SP-190309).
-The SA1 service requirements are captured in TS 22.261, TS 22.278 and TS 22.101.
+The SA1 service requirements are captured in TS 22.278 and TS 22.101.
+The SA1 use cases are captured in TR 22.834.

 The stage 2 work of MUSIM started at SA#87e with the SA2 study item on System Enablers for Multi-USIM devices (FS_MUSIM) (SP-200297).
-The conclusions of the SA2 study are captured in TR 23.761 v1.2.0 and provides a good overview of what is to be continued in normative phase and their impacts on other working groups.
+The conclusions of the SA2 study are captured in TR 23.761 and provides a good overview of what is to be continued in normative phase and their impacts on other working groups.